 The Keeping Quiet Class 12 solutions are written for the CBSE marking scheme, not just for paraphrase.

-• 2026-27 NCERT Alignment: Every Think it Out question matches the current Flamingo print, and the poem text quoted in answers is the standard English translation in your textbook.
+• 2026-27 NCERT Alignment: Every Think it Out question matches the current Flamingo print.

-• Line-Quoted Answers: Each answer cites the exact line from the poem so you earn the textual-reference mark CBSE awards in extract questions.
+• Line-Quoted Answers: Each answer cites the exact line so students earn the textual-reference mark.

-• Poetic-Device Cues: Each major answer flags the poetic device at work (anaphora, paradox, symbol, metaphor) so you can pick up bonus marks in the device-identification sub-question.
+• Poetic-Device Cues: Each major answer flags the device at work (anaphora, paradox, symbol) for the device-identification sub-question.

-Sample Fully-Solved Question Walk-Through: The Central Paradox (NCERT Q2)
+Sample Fully-Solved Question: The Central Paradox (NCERT Q2)

 This is the standard 5 to 6 mark Long Answer question CBSE sets from Keeping Quiet.
 The question asks: "Do you think the poet advocates total inactivity and death?
 What is his wish?"